5and5/BO2-Remix/README.md

 ### General
 * Leaper rounds always happen every 4 rounds
-* Perm phd flopper
+* Perma phd flopper

+### Zones
-* Limited camping in shaft
+* Limited where players can camp while in the shaft
 * Zombies no longer jump across to trample steam zone

+### Elevators
+* Key is given on spawn
+* Key can be used unlimited amount of times
+* Fixed error caused by zombies dying from elevator

 ### Weapons
 * Added semtex wallbuy by b23r